-Among British female vocalists, Lisa Stansfield has stood supreme for over 15 years.
+Among British female vocalists, Lisa Stansfield has stood supreme for over 25 years.
 You might call her our leading soul diva.
 Certainly, she's as soulful as they come with a breathtaking voice and a remarkable range.
 Yet ‘diva' doesn't seem quite right.
-The prima donna connotations of the word don't really fit the down-to-earth honesty and lack of pretension that characterise the girl from Rochdale, Lancashire who has sold nearly 20 million albums world-wide.
+The prima donna connotations of the word don't really fit the down-to-earth honesty and lack of pretension that characterise the girl from Rochdale, Lancashire who has sold over 20 million albums world-wide.

 Her songs have become part of the soundtrack of our lives and have won her countless awards, including BRITs and Ivor Novellos and a Grammy nomination.
 But it's perhaps only when you listen to them collected together that you realise just how deeply her music has penetrated our consciousness.

 Her first television appearance was on a talent programme in the Granada TV area in 1982, she won the competition singing The Human League track “The Things That Dreams Are Made Of”.
 After releasing several unsuccessful singles in her mid-teens, Lisa co-hosted a children's TV pop show, Razzamatazz with Alistair Pirrie, and could be seen on 1983 children's television series The Krankies Klub, alongside comedian Jimmy Cricket and rock band Rocky Sharpe and the Replays.